 Punctuality = The Coaches ability to create effective training

 Punctuality = Forming good habits that you can carry forward into your professional life

-Of course, there will be times when things come up and you will be late for practice or miss it all together.
+Of course, there will be times when things come up and you will be late for practice or miss it altogether.
 But when you’re habitually on time, it’s not an issue.
 That’s when communication becomes important… but that’s a topic for another article. 🙂

 Now, set your clocks 10 minutes ahead, and see you at the pool (on time).